Freight Shipping from Raleigh to Baltimore

 How much does it cost to ship freight from Raleigh to Baltimore?

-Full truckload (FTL) rates from Raleigh, NC to Baltimore, MD currently range from $746-$920 for a standard dry van load over the 347-mile route.
+Full truckload (FTL) rates from Raleigh, NC to Baltimore, MD currently range $746-$920 (roughly $2.15-$2.65 per mile over 347 miles).
 LTL shipments typically cost $391-$695 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Raleigh to Baltimore?

-Standard FTL transit from Raleigh to Baltimore is approximately 6 hrs by truck over 347 miles.
+Standard FTL transit from Raleigh to Baltimore is approximately 6 hrs by truck over 347 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Raleigh to Baltimore freight?